rapidsai/wholegraph/docs/Performance.md

 ## Benchmark Setup

-In order to benchmark the memory bandwidth WholeMemory can provide when the memory footprint is large, we set the memory footprint to 400 GB.
+In order to benchmark the memory bandwidth WholeGraph can provide when the memory footprint is large, we set the memory footprint to 400 GB.
 Then we use a GPU kernel to random read may segment of data from the large memory, and write to local device memory.
 All the 8 GPU do this read in a concurrent manner.
 The segment size varies from 4 bytes to 16K bytes and are naturally aligned.